 With my motorhome being 7 years old at that point, I knew I was due for new tires and that I wouldn’t feel safe on the mountainous roads of the Parkway without replacing them.
 I had been extremely satisfied with my Goodyear RV tires since 2001 and when I contacted them, they agreed to sponsor my Blue Ridge Parkway trip!
 They arranged for me to have another set installed at a Wingfoot commercial tire location near Savannah – appreciate that, Goodyear!
 It’s also nice to know that Wingfoot has emergency service outlets across the country on call 24 hours so I’ll never be stranded without help.
 See this full page I did about why I stuck with Goodyear, why other RVers agree, and more info and tips about RV tire safety and maintenance.

-Let’s get started – 400s milepost range attractions & campgrounds
+Let’s go – 400s milepost range attractions & campgrounds